ofallonlabs/saeedmirshekari/_src/blog/an-ai-based-pricing-model-for-nyc-housing-market.md

 title: An AI-based Pricing Model for NYC Housing Market
 description: This NYC Housing project was completed by one of our mentees recently and contains a machine learning model to predict home prices for buyers and sellers using Python and several algorithms.
-It also includes a dataset, data cleaning script, and a report explaining the methodology and results.
 meta_title: "Exploring NYC's Housing Market: A Regression Model for Home Pricing"
 meta_description: This NYC Housing project was completed by one of our mentees recently and contains a machine learning model to predict home prices for buyers and sellers using Python and several algorithms.
-It also includes a dataset, data cleaning script, and a report explaining the methodology and results.
 author: Bahar Biazar
 date: 2023-05-21T04:49:00.000Z
 tags: